Sometimes bad things happen!

-When someone does or says something to us, that frustrates or annoys us; we tend to react.
-The reaction is often to start defending ourselves or retaliate with an attack of our own.
-I have seen this happen even to the calmest people I know.
+When someone does or says something, that frustrates or annoys us; many people tend to react in a negative way.
+The reaction is often defensive or retaliation.
+I have seen this happen even to the calmest people.

 Research shows that in the aftermath of conflict, forgiveness improves victims’ well-being and the victim–offender relationship.
 Unforgiveness is a burden that can be lightened by forgiveness; people induced to feel forgiveness perceive hills to be less steep and jump higher in an ostensible fitness test than people who are induced to feel unforgiveness.
 These findings suggest that forgiveness may lighten the physical burden of unforgiveness, providing evidence that forgiveness can help victims overcome the negative effects of conflict.